3789 Zhongguo

-3789 Zhongguo, provisional designation ', is a resonant asteroid from outermost region of the asteroid belt, approximately 14 km in diameter.
+3789 Zhongguo, provisional designation 1928 UF and formerly named 1125 China, is a resonant asteroid from outermost region of the asteroid belt, approximately 14 km in diameter.
 It was discovered in 1928 by Chinese astronomer Zhang Yuzhe at the Yerkes Observatory in Williams Bay, Wisconsin, in the United States.
-Originally named "China", the asteroid became lost and its name was transferred to another asteroid.
-After its re-discovery in 1986, it was named Zhongguo, which is the Chinese word for "China".
-The T/Xk-type asteroid is the namesake of the resonant Zhongguo group, located in the asteroid belt's Hecuba gap.
+This T/Xk-type asteroid is the namesake of the resonant Zhongguo group, located in the asteroid belt's Hecuba gap.
 It has a short rotation period of 3.8 hours.

+Originally named "China" in English (and 中華 in Chinese), the asteroid was quickly lost and in 1957 its name was transferred to another asteroid.
+After its re-discovery in 1986, it was renamed Zhongguo, the Mandarin name for China, and assigned the permanent designation (3789), making it the only asteroid that has been assigned two permanent designations.

 Discovery and re-discovery

 While studying in Chicago, Chinese astronomer Zhang Yuzhe observed an unknown asteroid, provisionally designated ' for the first time on 25 October 1928.
 After it was (prematurely) given the number 1125, he named it "China" or "中国" (Zhōngguó) in honor of his native country.
 As it was not observed beyond its initial appearance, a precise orbit could not be calculated, and as a consequence, it became a lost asteroid.

 In 1957, the Purple Mountain Observatory in China discovered another asteroid, '.
 With the consent of Zhang Yuzhe, the designation 1125 China was transferred from the 1928-lost asteroid to this newly discovered one.
 However, in August 1986, the newly observed object ' was identified as the rediscovery of the originally lost asteroid.
 On 31 May 1988 its official name Zhongguo was published by the Minor Planet Center (M.P.C.
 13179).